w3c/webrtc-encoded-transform/explainer.md

 The encoder is an object that takes a Stream(raw frames) and emits a Stream(encoded frames).
 It will also have API surface for non-data interfaces like asking the encoder to produce a keyframe, or setting the normal keyframe interval, target bitrate and so on.

+## Use cases
+The use cases for this API include the following cases from the [WebRTC NV use cases](https://www.w3.org/TR/webrtc-nv-use-cases/) document:
+* Funny Hats (pre-processing inserted before codec)
+* Background removal
+* Voice processing
+* Secure Web conferencing with trusted Javascript (from [the pull request](https://github.com/w3c/webrtc-nv-use-cases/pull/49))

+In addition, the following use cases can be addressed because the codec's dynamic parameters are exposed to the application):
+* Dynamic control of codec parameters
+* App-defined bandwidth distribution between tracks

+When it's possible to replace the returned codec with a completely custom codec, we can address:
+* Custom codec for special purposes

 ## Code examples

 In order to insert your own processing in the media pipeline, do the following: